gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

-## 🆕 Update - 12/12/22
+## 🆕 Update for 403:Forbidden errors - 12/12/22

+- You will have 2 options to bypass the 403: Forbidden errors
+  1. Add your session cookies and userAgent manually.
+You can grab these from session cookies `cf_clearance` and `__Secure-next-auth.session-token` + run this in console to get your User Agent: `navigator.userAgent`
+  2. Enter your email address and password to automatically login (This is WIP, not available in extension yet)
-- You can now login with your email address and password without needing to hack into F12 Developer tools in your browser.
+- You can login with your email address and password without needing to hack into F12 Developer tools in your browser.
 - 🤖 Let the extension log you in automatically on the browser with the credentials you provided.
 - Simply enter your email and password when prompted by VS Code and let the extension log you in and grab the required tokens.
 - OpenAPI may enforce a captcha question before login.
 Please follow the instructions on the screen during login to solve the captcha question.